alirios/RogueCaves/readme.md

 * Purchasing items no longer leaves a duplicate in the shop
 * Shop owner now stores traded items in chests
 * LevelGen: Walkers no longer travel to the edge of the map
+* Fixed error in go_to() that caused it to never return if the destination had been reached
 * Life: get_all_items_tagged()
 * Life: put_all_items_tagged()
 * Life: go_to_and_do()